Endey132/Shelby-County/README.md

------ TODO -----
+----- TODO (Highest to lowest priority) -----

+-Add input items used in manufacturing

+-Add mineral deposits to quarries

 -Detail map; firehydrants on sidewalks, power lines, mailboxes & dumpsters infront of houses, appropriate traffic signs in rural intersections, traffic lights

 -Bush foraging for berries

--Add input items used in manufacturing

--Add mineral deposits to quarries

 -Finish Die Casting Machine texture

--Find way to prevent player names from showing on death screen, while looking at a player, and prevent voice icons from showing in player list
+-Add opium processing

 -"Vehicle Deployment Kit" backpack, is the only way to have vehicle assemblies in your inventory for deployment (Assemblies would need a big, flat terrain in order to be deployed, and would have a 30-45 second deployment period)

--Add opium processing
+-Custom smoke grenades

+-Prevent player names from showing on death screen, while looking at a player, and prevent voice icons from showing in player list

+-Add stamina damage system, replacing vanilla stamina function

 -Crafting progress UIs

--Custom smoke grenades

--Add a "stamina damage" system (similar to in ss13,) where certain weapons (eg police batons & sandbags) deal stamina damage instead of regular damage, which drains the stamina bar (and when under 20% stamina, the person is downed temporarily to where they can be handcuffed or looted) (Sprinting/jumping would no longer consume stamina)

 ----- Mineral Processing -----